Corazon Aquino

 Aquino was married to Senator Benigno Aquino Jr., a prominent critic of President Marcos.
-The couple have five children, including 15th president Benigno Aquino III and entertainer Kris Aquino.
+The couple had five children, including 15th president Benigno Aquino III and entertainer Kris Aquino.
 After the assassination of her husband on August 21, 1983, she emerged as leader of the opposition against the president.
 In late 1985, Marcos called for a snap election, and Aquino ran for president with former Senator Salvador Laurel as her running mate for vice president.
 After the February 7, 1986, presidential election, the Batasang Pambansa proclaimed Marcos and his running mate Arturo Tolentino as the winners, which prompted allegations of electoral fraud and Aquino's call for massive civil disobedience actions.

 Subsequently, the People Power Revolution, a non-violent mass demonstration movement, took place from February 22 to 25.
 With support from the Philippine Catholic Church and defections from the Armed Forces of the Philippines, the People Power Revolution ousted Marcos, and Aquino, with no prior political experience, was sworn in to the presidency on February 25, 1986.

-As president, Aquino spearheaded the development of the 1987 Constitution, which limited the powers of the presidency and re-established the bicameral Congress, removing the previous dictatorial government structure.
+As president, Aquino established a provisional government based on a transitional "Freedom Constitution" written by Neptali Gonzales, and spearheaded the development of the 1987 Constitution, which limited the powers of the presidency and re-established the bicameral Congress, removing the previous dictatorial government structure.
+The constitution also affirmed social justice and equality as guiding principles of national development, reinforcing efforts to promote civil liberties, democratic participation, and social cohesion following the end of authoritarian rule.
 Her economic policies focused on forging good economic standing amongst the international community as well as disestablishing Marcos-era crony capitalist monopolies, emphasizing the free market and responsible economy.
 Her administration pursued peace talks to resolve the Moro conflict, and the result of these talks was creation of the Autonomous Region in Muslim Mindanao.

-Aquino was criticized for the Mendiola Massacre, which resulted in the shooting deaths of at least 12 peaceful protesters by Philippine state security forces.
+Aquino's administration was criticized for the 1987 Mendiola Massacre, which resulted in the shooting deaths of at least 12 peaceful protesters by Philippine state security forces.
 The Philippines faced various natural calamities in the latter part of Aquino's administration, such as the 1990 Luzon earthquake, 1991 Mt.
 Pinatubo eruption and Tropical Storm Thelma.
 Several coup attempts were made against her government.
 She left office in 1992 and remained active in political activities.
 Aquino was diagnosed with colorectal cancer in 2008 and died the following year.
 Her funeral was the subject of global media coverage, and monuments and public landmarks in the country were named in her honor.